 - a.
-Procedures for evacuation of clients with mobility issues or other disabilities - b.
-A script to explain the process to clients upon intake - Procedures for evacuations that take place during peak hours and off-peak hours when staffing levels may be lower - d.
-An evacuation map, which is to be posted in conspicuous areas of the shelter - e.
+Procedures for evacuation of residents with mobility issues or other disabilities - b.
+A script to explain the process to residents upon intake - c.
+Procedures for evacuations that take place during peak hours and off-peak hours when staffing levels may be lower - d.
+An evacuation map, which is to be posted in conspicuous areas of the facility - e.
 Identification of designated evacuations site(s)